wkarto/buzzline-02-karto/docs/SETUP-KAFKA.md

 ## Step 6: Configure Kafka & If Windows, Forward
-Open Kafka’s configuration file at ~/kafka/config/server.properties Copy and paste the contents of [docs/server.properties](docs/server.properties) Save the file and exit.
+Open Kafka’s configuration file at ~/kafka/config/server.properties Copy and paste the contents of the docs/server.properties file found in this repo.
+Save your file and exit.

 ### OPTIONAL & NOT EXPECTED TO BE NEEDED